mohammadsalman98/Hotel-Management-App/README.md

 npm start
 \`\`\`

-*** you can open  the admin account with the following info #Email:admin@gmail.com #pass:adminadmin

 ## Contribution

 Contributions to improve the application are encouraged.
 Feel free to fork the repository, make changes, and submit a pull request with your updates.

-## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.